 A power of attorney is a legal document that gives someone you trust the authority to help you make decisions, or to make them and take actions for you if you become unable to do these things yourself.
 There are different types for different circumstances.

 If you applied to register a lasting power of attorney or enduring power of attorney between 1 April 2013 and 31 March 2017, you may be able to claim part of your application fee back.

-There may come a time when you are unable to make decisions or express your wishes about how you would like to be cared for and what medical treatment you want.
-Advance decisions and advance statements ensure that your wishes are respected when you are no longer able to make or communicate your decisions.
+There may come a time when you’re unable to make decisions or express your wishes about how you would like to be cared for and what medical treatment you would want.
+Advance decisions and advance statements let you record your wishes in writing to help make sure they are respected if this situation arises.

 It’s important to have an up-to-date will.
 If you don’t, the law will decide what happens to your money and property when you die, which may not be the same as what you would have chosen.

 Funerals are a chance for people to remember your life and say goodbye.
 Have you made sure those around you know your wishes for your funeral?

 If someone you are close to is dying, it can be very difficult to think about the time after their death.
 However, it can give you both peace of mind if you are able to discuss this together, and help to ease the stress for the person left behind.